azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 ##### SMS messaging

-1. What Azure service would you recommend Adventure Works use for sending email or SMS messages to guests requesting housekeeping or room services via chat?
+1. What Azure service would you recommend Adventure Works use for sending email or SMS messages to guest services employees indicating the detection of an upset guest via sentiment analysis in the chat?
 2. How could you integrate this service into your chat message processing flow?

 ##### Q&A Bot